piuppi/Proof-of-Concepts/AudimexEE/SQLInjection.md

 ### Description
-The SQLi vulnerability, present in the Documents component, can be exploited via '**object_path**' parameters, using a payload for trigger a error-based or boolean-based blind sql injection.
+The SQLi vulnerability, present in the Documents component, can be exploited via '**object_path**' parameter, using a payload for trigger a error-based or boolean-based blind sql injection.

 ### Impact
 This vulnerability allows attackers with limited privileges to execute arbitrary SQL commands on the database server.